 Education at Smith.ai

 I am excited to introduce the topic today.
 So welcome everyone.

 Maddy Martin here from Smith.ai.
 I am the head of growth and education for Smith.ai.
-We're a virtual receptionist and a web chat service using North American based agents and our AI technology to answer calls, chats, texts, Facebook messages.
+We're a virtual receptionist and a web chat service using North American based agents and our AI technology to answer calls, chats,and texts.

 We have a very robust CRM integration.

 So we'll talk today with Neil, our guest, about practice management solutions, and we integrate with those as well as your calendar and other tools that we will, for sure, touch on.

 So, I'm excited to introduce Neil Tyra.
 You know, Tyra is the owner and founder of the Tyra Law Firm, and he is based in Maryland, is that right?

 And Neil, tell us a little bit about yourself.

 As Maddy indicated my name is Neil Tyra.
 I’m an estate planning attorney, reformed litigator in Rockville, Maryland, which is just outside of Washington, DC.